 Anger could in fact be an avoidant attachment way of maintaining distance

-This is valuable information as most people find that when they reach out after 30-days of no contact; their avoidant ex seems angry, aloof, cold and even hostile.
+This is valuable information as most people find that when they reach out after 30-days or even 21 days of no contact, their avoidant ex seems angry, aloof, cold and even hostile.
 It’s not the reaction they hoped for.

 Contrary to common belief that when someone reacts with anger; it implies that they still have feelings or are emotionally invested.
 Research on attachment styles is showing that outward expression of anger could in fact be an avoidant attachment way of maintaining distance.
 Expressing anger often motivates avoidance behaviours in others (Lang et al., 1998).